anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 <a name="4.3.1"></a>
 ### 4.3.1 VIM Services
-A high level overview of the core OpenStack Services was provided in [Chapter 3](./chapter03.md).
+A high-level overview of the core OpenStack Services was provided in [Chapter 3](./chapter03.md).
 In this section we describe the core and other needed services in more detail.

 #### 4.3.1.1 Keystone
 Keystone is the authentication service, the foundation of identity management in OpenStack.
 Keystone needs to be the first deployed service.
 Keystone has services running on the control nodes and no services running on the compute nodes:
 -	Keystone admin API
--	Keystone public API – in Keystone V3 this is the same as the admin API,
+-	Keystone public API – in Keystone V3 this is the same as the admin API

 #### 4.3.1.2 Glance
 Glance is the image management service.
 Glance has only a dependency on the Keystone service therefore it is the second one deployed.
 Glance has services running on the control nodes and no services running on the compute nodes:
 -	Glance API
 -	Glance Registry

-_The Glance backends include Swift, Ceph RBD and NFS_
+_The Glance backends include Swift, Ceph RBD and NFS._

 #### 4.3.1.3 Cinder
 Cinder is the block device management service, depends on Keystone and possibly Glance to be able to create volumes from images.
 Cinder has services running on the control nodes and no services running on the compute nodes: